HirutAssefa/Manual-testing-project1/Readme.md

 ## Project Overview

-Welcome to the Registration Form Manual Testing project.
+Welcome to the Registration Form manual testing project.
 This project simulates a real-world scenario in which a manual tester conducts the evaluation of registration form websites.
 I created this website using CSS Bootstrap, and the project aims to test various features and functionalities provided by the platform using exploratory testing.

 ## Project Description